zachary-levin/zpl-employee-tracker-1/README.md

   - What problem does it solve?
 It solves the issue of having to rebuild an entire MySQL table every time a user wants to update one row or column of data.
   - What did I learn?
 I learned how to utilize MySQL in conjunction with Inquirer and Node.js to create an application that users can use comfortably in a terminal.
   - What makes my project stand out?
 My project contains comments that make it more readable and easy to follow for other developers.

+  ## Challenges
+  - One of the challenges I struggled during the development of this project was running queries from the `index.js` file and rendering it based on the user's choice for the initial prompt.

   ## User Story
 AS A business owner